coto/coto.github.io/index.md

 ### Who am I?

 King of my freedom.
 Technology-er.
 I understand technology from how the silicon entrails works (hardware) to how the electrical signals circulates through their reils[^reils] (software).
-I am good in hardware and programming (mostly Python and JavaScript).
+I am good in hardware and programming automated scripts with Python and JavaScript.

 I am able to set up a high-demand technology infrastructures into the cloud, maybe you have used some of them.